 Joy Boutrup described this 7-loop braid in her recent groundbreaking analysis of the 17th C. letter braids.

-The braid was referred to as “spanish” in the original (English) manuscripts.
-Spanish braids were a mysterious class of 5- to 7-loop braids that Noémi Speiser had trouble decoding, since the directions in most of the 17th C. braiding manuscripts tended to be about as clear as mud– here’s an example:
+The braid was referred to as “spanish” in the original 17th C. (English) manuscripts.
+Spanish braids were a mysterious class of braids of 5 or more loops that Noémi Speiser had trouble decoding from the original directions—here’s an example:

 “Do the spanish breadth, but without taking the private stitch.”

 I made a few of the 14-loop letterbraids using a solo-braider workaround method, and following Joy Boutrup’s charts for the letter-shapes.
 Then I got curious about how this braid would look without the letters.

 I decided to start with the component 7-loop braid.
 (The only difference was that I turned all the loop transfers—since I wanted a solidly rectangular braid-shape rather than the two-divided-layers of the letterbraid version.)
 Seven loops, bicolor, in just two colors.
 You don’t have to use bicolor loops to make this braid, btw, I was just curious to see what patterns they would make.
 First I made a few pattern samplers of the 7-loop braid, then I made a sampler of some of those patterns doubled into a 14-loop braid.